 Timing is important when it comes to pursuing a cerebral palsy lawsuit.
 This is because cerebral palsy lawsuits carry a statute of limitations.
-A statute of limitations is an amount of time you have to file a lawsuit after an illegal occurrence.
+A statute of limitations is the amount of time you have to file a lawsuit after an illegal occurrence.
 Once this period of time has expired, you may not be able to file a lawsuit.

 What Can I Recover in a Cerebral Palsy Lawsuit?

-- Medication for seizure management, muscle pains and contractions
+- Medication for seizure management, muscle pains, and contractions

 - Corrective surgery for anatomical defects or to relax cramped muscles